ReLANCE: A Resource-Efficient Low-Latency Cortical Neural Acceleration Engine: Conclusion

 \section{Conclusion}

-In this work, we demonstrate a resource-efficient CORDIC-based H\&H neuron and its evaluation for the Cortical Neural Pool engine used in SNN acceleration.
-The proposed design significantly reduces resource consumption and latency while maintaining high biological accuracy, utilising a performance-optimised CORDIC-based design.
+In this work, we demonstrate a resource-efficient CORDIC-based H\&H neuron and evaluate it for the Cortical Neural Pool engine used for SNN acceleration.
+The proposed design significantly reduces resource consumption and latency while maintaining high biological accuracy, utilizing a performance-optimised CORDIC-based design.
 Thus, our design achieves 24.5\% lower LUT consumption, 35.2\% faster execution, and a 70\% improvement in NRMSE compared to prior work\cite{IF_TCASI'16}, emphasising improved energy efficiency.
 The CNP pool achieves 12.69 GOPS throughput, outperforming iso-functional DNN accelerator engines, with just 0.35\% accuracy degradation on MNIST classification.
 These overall results establish the feasibility of SNN accelerators as promising AI accelerators focused on low-power, resource-constrained edge AI systems.
-Future work involves scaling to deeper SNN architectures and evaluating application-level performance for autonomous driving applications.
+Future work involves evaluating application-level performance in autonomous driving.